openlawteam/docs/docs/forms-flows/README.md

 A definition and organization of the variables included in the agreement template.
 Regardless of how the variables are organized in the agreement template, the variables can be independently defined in a Flow template to customize how they are grouped and in what order they appear in the rendered form.
 Each form section has a **title**, **description (optional)**, and a listing of **variables**.

+Each **variable** can also be listed with an optional description as shown below for two variables under the `Employee Information` section.
+The extra text can be useful to provide instructions or more details related to a particular input field and will be rendered along side the field in the form.

 ```
 ==
 title: Effective Date